chrisvxd/firestation/README.md

 - `DateCell`
 - `CurrencyCell` - set `symbol` in cellProps

 We're adding to this, but you can write custom react cells if you need anything fancy.
+Each cell type may have custom `cellProps`.
+For example, `ImageCell` has two `width` and `height`.

+#### Writable Cells
+Cells can be read-only or read-and-write.
+You can customise this with the `canWrite` property, which will default to `false`:

+    {
+        key: 'surname',
+        cell: TextCell,
+        canWrite: true
+    }

+There is currently only partial support for writing:
+- TextCell
+- SelectCell

 ## Running locally